GoogleCloudPlatform/cloud-hackathons/hacks/gaming-on-gcp/README.md

 > **Note** Epilepsy warning for Mac users.
 Mac users with non-Intel chips using Chrome or Safari will see a lot of flashing large boxes on the screen.
 You will need to download and install Firefox and use it as your browser for this gHack.

+> **Note** Unfamiliar with Docker and what the build and push commands do?
+After this gHack, check out [Modernizing the Monolith: Containerizing and Deploying to Kubernetes](https://ghacks.dev/hacks/modernizing-monoliths/) to get hands-on experience with containerizing and deploying applications.

 ### Success Criteria

 - GKE shows your frontend deployment and service are both running.
-- Demonstrate you can connect to your frontend via your Service’s IP address by using your browser to connect to http://<YOUR-FRONTEND-IP>.
+- Demonstrate you can connect to your frontend via your Service’s IP address by using your browser to connect to `http://<YOUR-FRONTEND-IP>`.

 ### Tips